Creating Multiple Options For Global Mobility

 Who Needs a Second Passport?

-If you are (2) an American citizen looking to renounce their citizenship, and move to a country where there are more relaxed tax codes then having a second passport is a necessity.
+(2) If you are an American citizen looking to renounce their citizenship, and move to a country where there are more relaxed tax codes then having a second passport is a necessity.
 Americans are increasingly renouncing their citizenship.
 And those numbers are climbing, as last year (2018) more than 5,000 Americans decided they had enough.

-(5) Anyone looking for a Plan B, an insurance against the state, a second passport firmly internationalizes your standing and frees you and (if you have a properly structured offshore company and bank account) your assets from the grip of any institution or state agency.
-Freedom from the confines of any single system is a invesment options that we not often consider.
+(5) Anyone looking for a Plan B, or an insurance against the state, a second passport firmly internationalizes your standing and frees you and (if you have a properly structured offshore company and bank account) your assets from the grip of any institution or single state agency.
+Freedom from the confines of any single system is a investment options that we not often consider.
 Though we might diversify our investment portfolio across different countries or region, little do we think of diversifying ourselves - and our obligations to the state.

 Differences Between A Passport, Residency and Citizenship

-International Travel Document issued by a government for identity and citizenship declaration allowing individuals to travel in countries that have favorable relations with a certain level of protection from unlawful persecution.
+A Passport is an International Travel Document issued by a government for identity and citizenship declaration allowing individuals to travel in countries that have favorable relations with a certain level of protection from unlawful persecution.